NixOS/nix.dev/source/tutorials/packaging-existing-software.md

 error: derivation name missing
 ```

-This new failure occurs with the *derivation*, further down in the file than the initial error on line 2 about the `pkgs` argument not having a value; the previous error was successfully resolved by changing the expression passed to `nix-build`.
+This new failure occurs with the *derivation*, further down in the file than the initial error on line 2 about the `lib` argument not having a value; the previous error was successfully resolved by changing the expression passed to `nix-build`.

 ### Naming a Derivation
 Every derivation needs a `name` attribute, which must either be set directly or constructed by `mkDerivation` from `pname` and `version` attributes, if they exist.